spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 # Add Custom Registries

-Setting up a custom pack registry involves the installation of a registry server and configuring it with the Palette console.
+Setting up a custom pack registry involves the installation of a registry server and configuring it with Palette.
-Once the registry servier is installed, use the Spectro Cloud CLI tool to manage the contents of the pack registry.
+Once the registry server is installed, use the Spectro Cloud CLI tool to manage the contents of the pack registry.
-Pack contents are periodically synchronized with the Palette console.
+Pack contents are periodically synchronized with Palette.

 # Prerequisites